-Risk Summary Category Inheren t Risk Mitigation Strategy Residual Risk The water team are currently using an unsupported Access Database to manage their Job Execution Report cards.
+Risk Summary Category Inherent Risk Mitigation Strategy Residual Risk The water team are currently using an unsupported Access Database to manage their Job Execution Report cards.
 This system known as JobEx V3 is known to stop working and currently there is no internal knowledge of how it works.
 Technology Services High There has been projects planned for the migration from JobEx to Reflect.
 Medium Uncontrolled discharge of Liquid Trade Waste into Council's waste water reticulation network resulting in receiving harmful septic waste at Waste Water Treatment Plants that is detrimental to the environment.
 Civic Services - Water High Reviewing trade waste policy to ensure compliance with Water NSW best practice guidelines Undertake routine facility inspections and ensure compliance with policy and procedures Medium Waste and Recovery Services rendered inoperable caused by an unforeseen incident (e.g., fire, flood, terrorism, legislative change, other event or circumstance) results in service disruption to the community, public health harm, reputational damage, and financial loss.
-Commercial Services - Waste Extreme Review alternate waste collection and disposal options with neighboring LGAs and Waste Facilities Extreme
+Commercial Services - Waste Extreme Review alternate waste collection and disposal options with neighbouring LGAs and Waste Facilities Extreme

-Risk Summary Category Inheren t Risk Mitigation Strategy Residual Risk Wastewater Treatment Plants, pump station and manhole overflows with uncontrolled wastewater discharge caused by inadequate inspections of all electrical and mechanical equipment, pipework for blockage identification results in public health harm and reputational damage.
-Civic Services - Water High Undertake a program of investigations (smoke testing) to identify areas of inflow and remove illegal connections Utilise CCTV camera equipment and undertake a program of proactive inspections of pipework for early identify blockages Undertake capital upgrades to catchments with known capacity constraints Undertake capitals upgrades to catchments with known capacity constraints (as required) Back-up power supply on sites.
+Risk Summary Category Inherent Risk Mitigation Strategy Residual Risk Wastewater Treatment Plants station and manhole overflows uncontrolled wastewater disch caused by inadequate inspect all electrical and mechanical equipment, pipework for block identification results in public H harm and reputational damage s with harge tions of cage health High Undertake a program of investigations (smoke testing) to identify areas of inflow and remove illegal connections Utilise CCTV camera equipment and undertake a program of proactive inspections of pipework for early identify blockages Undertake capital upgrades to catchments with known capacity constraints Undertake capitals upgrades to catchments with known capacity constraints (as required) Back-up power supply on sites.
 Alarms on telemetry Routine maintenance of all electrical and mechanical equipment Equipment redundancy Stock of essential spares Staff must have Cert III in Water Operations or appropriate trade qualifications Medium

-7.3 Critical assets
+7.3 Critical Assets